 Natalie holds a BS in Mechanical Engineering from Purdue University, an MS in Mechanical Engineering from The Ohio State University, and MBA from Xavier University.
 She is married to Tim Stone, and has two beautiful children Kate and Jack that keep her very busy with sports activities and traveling as a family.

-Barrow Shurn was appointed Director of Product Support Engineering for Engine Alliance in May 2019.
+Aaron Copeland was appointed Associate Director of Product Support Engineering for Engine Alliance in May 2022.

 Joel joined GE Aviation in 2004 and began his career in technology maturation and product development.
 He has been the design team leader for multiple NPI programs, culminating with engine certification, including LEAP and Passport.
 Joel served as Aviation Program Manager at GE Research, where he led aviation technology development and was responsible for the transition of new capabilities from the research laboratory into products.
 Most recently, Joel led the advanced engine systems team at GE Aviation, where he led airframer engagement on future product strategy.